Tensorial structure of the lifting doctrine in constructive domain theory

 \end{xsect}

 \end{xsect}

 \begin{xsect}{Basic notions in constructive domain theory}

-We recall the basics of the (constructive) theory of dcpos and their lifting monad, following the exposition of \citet{dejong:2021,dejong-escardo:2021}.
+We recall the basics of the (constructive) theory of dcpos and their lifting monad, following the exposition of De~Jong and \'Escardo~\cite{dejong:2021,dejong-escardo:2021}.
 The main difference in relation to \opcit is that we assume propositional resizing, as we are not concerned here with predicativity.

 \begin{definition} A partial order $A$ is called a \demph{directed-complete} when any directed subset $U\subseteq A$ has a supremum in $A$.
 A morphism of directed-complete partial orders is a \demph{Scott--continuous function}, \ie a function that preserves directed suprema. \end{definition}